UndeadMiner/TDSM_Restrict/README.md

  + Password authentication of registered users upon connection using the server password prompt.
 (But passwords don't need to be unique.)
  + Automatic opping for registered operator users.
- + Restricting guests' ability to destroy/place tiles or use explosives
+ + Restricting guests' ability to edit tiles or use explosives
  + Restricting guests' ability to close/open doors
  + Fully configurable without restarting the server

+Command syntax

+All console/op commands use the same tokenizer, which splits arguments on space-boundaries.
+To include multiple words as a single argument, surround them with double quotes like this:
+> `"foo bar"`
+or escape the space with a slash:
+> `foo\ bar`
+Literal quotes and slashes need to be escaped:
+> `\"` for a quote
+> `\\` for a slash
+The player /reg and /pass commands don't use this and need no escaping.

 Configuration
 -------------